 While it’s easy to understand the reasoning behind exercise being able to improve your physical health, the positive results on the mental side of things are not as obvious, but just as real.

 16 Ways Exercise Makes You a Happier Person

 Endorphins are a potent chemical that – when released into the brain – create a feeling of pleasure and make you generally feel happier.
 The release of endorphins can be prompted by a variety of actions, such as the taking of anti-depression medication or having sex.

-Exercise can be even more effective at making you feel happier through the release of pleasure chemicals into the brain, both during exercise and continuing afterwards.
+Exercise can be even more effective at making you feel happier through the release of pleasure chemicals into the brain, both during exercise and continuing afterward.
 As you give your body a workout, you can improve your mind by creating a deep feeling of satisfaction that will make you feel content and put you in a good mood.

 #2.
-It It Reduces Anxiety & Depression
+It Reduces Anxiety & Depression

 It’s become clear that [exercise] is a good intervention, particularly for mild to moderate depression. [source]